PraNavKumAr01/crawlpy/README.md

-# PyScrapy
+# CrawlPy

-PyScrapy is a Python package for web scraping and YouTube video scraping.
+CrawlPy is a Python package for web scraping and YouTube video scraping.

 ## Features